Windscale fire: Windscale Piles

 Through their participation in the wartime Tube Alloys and Manhattan Project, British scientists had considerable knowledge of the production of fissile materials.
 The Americans had created two kinds, uranium-235 and plutonium, and had pursued three different methods of uranium enrichment.
 An early decision had to be made as to whether High Explosive Research should concentrate on uranium-235 or plutonium.
-While everyone would have liked to pursue every avenue, like the Americans had, it was doubtful whether the cash-strapped post-war British economy could afford the money or the skilled manpower that this would require.
+While everyone would have liked to pursue every avenue, as the Americans had, it was doubtful whether the cash-strapped post-war British economy could afford the money or the skilled manpower that this would require.

 The scientists who had remained in Britain favoured uranium-235, but those who had been working in America were strongly in favour of plutonium.
 They estimated that a uranium-235 bomb would require ten times the fissile material as one using plutonium to produce half the TNT equivalent.
 Estimates of the cost of nuclear reactors varied, but it was reckoned that a uranium enrichment plant would cost ten times as much to produce the same number of atomic bombs as a reactor.
 The decision was therefore taken in favour of plutonium.

 The reactors were built in a short time near the village of Seascale, Cumberland.
 They were known as Windscale Pile 1 and Pile 2, housed in large concrete buildings a few hundred feet apart.
 The core of the reactors consisted of a large block of graphite with horizontal channels drilled through it for the fuel cartridges.
 Each cartridge consisted of a uranium rod about 30 cm long encased in an aluminium canister to protect it from the air, as uranium becomes highly reactive when hot and can catch fire.